DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/04_ImplementWizardStep1Part2.md

 # 4. Testing changes

-Start from the import overview page to ensure a correct screen context.
+Start from the import overview page `WizardStepImpHeader` to ensure a correct screen context.
 Press the play button after selecting the overview screen to start the tests.
 Thanks to your changes the following scenarios should now work:
 |Test                                             |Expected Result          ,                |
 |-------------------------------------------------|------------------------------------------|
 |Wizard first step: Click on Submit button (new)  |You should see a new record in the dataverse table after clicking submit.
 The displayed message should be accordingly.|